-- Given that there is a function which describes the policy, the objective is now a function of the state vector. - We have made the change we are now thinking in terms of functions rather than sequences. - But we haven't optimized yet!
+- Given that there is a policy function (π), the objective is now a function of the state vector. - We have made the change we are now thinking in terms of functions rather than sequences. - But we haven't optimized yet!
 We could be calculating the objective with a very bad policy.